guybedford/es-module-shims/README.md

 For more information see the [web.dev article](https://web.dev/css-module-scripts/).

 In addition CSS modules need to be served with a valid CSS content type.

-Checks for assertion failures are not currently included.

 ### Wasm Modules